What is Microsoft Azure Databricks?

 Uses of Azure Databricks

-- Fast Data Processing: azure databricks uses an apache spark engine which is very fast compared to other data processing engines and also it supports various languages like r, python, scala, and SQL.
+- Fast Data Processing: It uses an apache spark engine which is very fast compared to other data processing engines and also it supports various languages like r, python, scala, and SQL.

-- Enterprise Security: azure databricks has enterprise-level security as it uses azure active directory and role-based access control system of Azure cloud.
+- Enterprise Security: It has enterprise-level security as it uses azure active directory and role-based access control system of Azure cloud.

 This is a guide to Azure Databricks.
-Here we also discuss the introduction and how does microsoft azure databricks work? along with steps using Azure portal.
+Here we discuss the introduction and how microsoft azure databricks work along with steps using Azure portal.
 You may also have a look at the following articles to learn more –